WEATHER FORCAST FOR THE BVI

-Synopsis: Shallow pockets of moisture and cloud patches moving over the area could trigger periods of brief shower activity.
+Synopsis: Low level moisture convergence across the Leeward Islands and British Virgin Islands will heighten the chances for cloudiness and showers over the next twenty four hours.

-Weather today: Partly sunny with a 40 percent or a moderate chance of showers.
+Weather today: Partly cloudy with a 50 percent or moderate chance of showers.

-Weather tonight: Partly cloudy with a 50 percent or a moderate chance of showers.
+Weather tonight: Partly cloudy with a 60 percent or moderate chance of showers.

 Seas: 1.2 to 1.8 meters or 4 to 6 feet.